Base Rules

 Example: Dying

 Gretchen is dying from a troll attack.
 On her turn, she calls her ally Beau for help and tries to recover.
-She rolls 19 on her Fortitude roll.
+She rolls 19 on her Strength roll.
 Failure!
-She gains one Wound.
+She is two turns away from death.

 Beau arrives at the scene.
 He has bandages and could try to stop the bleeding, but the troll is still there and one hit from it could kill Gretchen.
 He decides to try to push the troll down the nearby pit instead.
 Success!
-On her next turn, Gretchen fails her hard Fortitude roll again.
-She now has 2 wounds.
+On her next turn, Gretchen fails her hard Strength roll again.
+She is now one turn away from death!
 Beau attempts to save her using bandages.
 He succeeds his hard Willpower roll!
-Gretchen stops dying, but still has 2 wounds until the end of the adventure.
+Gretchen stops dying, and gains a scar which takes an invetory slot.
+From now on, she won’t be caught off-guard by a troll.
+All her rolls against them have advantage.

 Exploring